TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 # EasyMAM MT5

+## Version 2025.10.22.485 (22 October, 2025)
+### Changes
+* Fixed detach process, so now copying a balance operation from an Investor to the MM will not interfere with the execution of a detach operation.

 ## Version 2025.10.3.451 (3 October, 2025)
 ### Changes
 * Error level in logs have been improved for better clarity (EasyMam & Investor View).